TallKite/linnstrument-firmware/README.md

   *If any of these pads (CC1, X, etc.) are light blue, a hidden setting may be allowing the use of another CC beyond these.
 Also beware of the very powerful channel mode messages (CCs 120-127).
 Only use them if your DAW reliably intercepts every single such CC before it can reach your synth.*

+SET THE NOTE LIGHTS REMOTELY VIA MIDI -- NOW 3X FASTER

+MicroLinn duplicates the effect on the LinnStrument of CCs 20-22 with either CC25 (cols 1-16) or CC26 (cols 17-25).
+The color is encoded in the midi channel, and the pad location is encoded exactly like locating CCs.
+Unlike CCs 20-22, you needn't be in the performance display or editing a custom light pattern for the CCs to take effect.

 DISABLE MAIN MIDI CHANNEL VIA NRPN

 Disable it by sending NRPN 1 or 101 with a value of 0.
 Must be in ChannelPerNote or ChannelPerRow mode.
 Using NRPN 299 to read the main midi channel reports a disabled main channel as channel 0.
 See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=8322723#p8322723.